aluckhur/xcption/README.md

 ## Installation

-XCPtion can be installed directly on internet connected Ubunto 16.04 or 18.04 versions by pulling the reposoity files using the command:
+XCPtion can be installed directly on internet connected Ubunto 16.04 or 18.04 server by pulling the reposoity files using the command:

 *ALL instances should be pulled to the same path on all of the servers !!!*